CorneliaKelinske/The_Brogrammer/posts/2022/10-11-graphql_subscription_setup.md

 With this out of the way, let's get started!

-# 3. Subscription set-up - underlying infrastructure
+# 3. Subscription set-up - the infrastructure

 As in most cases, it is worth checking out the [hex.docs](https://hexdocs.pm/absinthe/subscriptions.html) first.
-Based on those and on what I have learned in the course plus some personal experience, I have come up with the following steps for the basic set-up:
+Based on those and on what I have learned in the course, plus some personal experience, I have come up with the following steps for the basic setup:

-First, we need to add some dependencies (if we are running an app as described in 2. above we'll already have those):
+First, we need to add some dependencies (if we are running an app as described in 2. above, we'll already have those):

 ```elixir
 {:absinthe, "~> 1.6"},